DouglasOrr/C-crits/doc/collatoral.md

 ---

 C-crits puts you in charge of an army of miniature robot critters.
-Lacking the intended C compiler you can program them in the assembly-like language crasm.
+Lacking the eponymous C compiler, you can program them in the assembly-like language crasm.

 Play this game, learn a new & completely useless programming language, get frustrated at its creator (you're welcome), and conclude that even javascript isn't all that bad.

 Glossary:

-- CRASM - CRitters ASseMbly language, your tool of choicenecessity
+- CRASM - CRitters ASseMbly language, your tool of choice necessity
+- CREPL - Curse-Retry-Edit-Pray-Lose, the core gameplay loop
 - CRAP - CRitters Advanced Pathfinding, for going A ~> B
-- CREPL - Curse, Retry, Edit, Pray, Lose, the core gameplay loop
 - Compiler - synonym of player
+- AI - antonym of critter
 - SECRETS - no

 ---